Travel Demand Modeling

 Evaluate data needs that are applicable to other Working Groups, including facilitating

 data coordination among the MPOs and with NYSDOT.

-Share interesting modeling application practices at each in-person meeting to spur creative thinking throughout the modeling community towards the broader use of existing and potential tools.
+Share interesting modeling application practices at each in-person meeting to spur creative thinking towards the broader use of existing and potential tools.

-Share best practices related to post-processing activities such as air quality and greenhouse gas (GHG) emission modeling/estimation.
+Share best practices related to post-processing activities such as air quality criteria pollutant and GHG emission modeling/estimation.

 2019 Meeting Minutes